MovieTrender/TwitterClassifier/README.md

 ###References

-Parts of the code used in this process were taken from [Chimpler](https://github.com/fredang/mahout-naive-bayes-example2 "Chimpler") and addapted for MovieTrender project.
+Parts of the code used in this process were taken from [Chimpler](https://github.com/fredang/mahout-naive-bayes-example2 "Chimpler") and adapted for MovieTrender project.